Maya (bird)

-This group includes Lonchura atricapilla, specifically referred to by the common name mayang pula ("red maya"), which was recognized as the national bird of the Philippines until 1995, when then-President Fidel V. Ramos formally transferred the honorific to the Philippine eagle.
+This group includes Lonchura atricapilla, specifically referred to by the common name mayang pulá ("red maya"), which was recognized as the national bird of the Philippines until 1995, when then-President Fidel V. Ramos formally transferred the honorific to the Philippine eagle.

-It also includes the Eurasian tree sparrow, Passer montanus, introduced from Europe and locally referred to as mayang simbahan – an invasive species predominant in urban areas, leading urban Filipinos to mistakenly think it is the only species referred to as "maya."
+It also includes the Eurasian tree sparrow, Passer montanus, introduced from Europe and locally referred to as mayang simbahan ("church maya")– an invasive species predominant in urban areas, leading urban Filipinos to mistakenly think it is the only species referred to as "maya."

 Species

 Some of the species counted under the category of "maya" include: